TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/UnderstandTheRendering/Highlighting/Index.rst

    | `.. highlight:: guess`
    | `.. highlight:: php`

-   You can use `.. highlight:: ...`as often as you want.
+   You can use `.. highlight:: ...` as often as you want.
 It's in effect until the end of the document it appears in.

-   If you write `release::` the result will be `release:`.
+   If you write `release::` the result will be `release:`

    If you write `release? ::` (not the whitespace) you'll get `release?`